Yuan-Mingkang/Yuan-Mingkang.github.io/content/authors/admin/_index.md

 ## About Me

 I am currently a flight control engineer in a Chinese company.
-My research interests include drones, robotics, and deep learning.
+My research interests include Drones, Robotics, and Machine Learning.
 So far, I have worked on several related projects, designed and developed several robots and drones, and have a strong passion for this industry.